wetw0rk/AWAE-PREP/README.md

 This may not seem like much, but it's what I did for prep.
 My best advice is DO NOT OVERTHINK things and don't rush through it.
 It took me 2 attempts when it should have taken one, I was jumping around not documenting enough what I was trying (It's easy to create your own rabbit holes...).
 Slow down you have 48 hours!

+## Report prep

+[Offensive Security Exam Report Template in Markdown](https://github.com/noraj/OSCP-Exam-Report-Template-Markdown#available-templates) offers two templates for the OSWE, so we can prepare the common sections before the exam.

 ## Community Contributions & Enhancements

 If you find a new tutorial, challenge, or improve one of the exploits/payloads feel free to submit a pull request!
 Since Offsec has recently updated the course I may take it at a later date and upload some new challenges myself.